 If you’ve ever wondered if you can mix marijuana with antibiotics, you’re not alone.
-Many people are prescribed antibiotics to deal with bacterial infections, and, though antibiotics are incredibly effective at treating many issues, they also come with their own list of potential issues.
+Many people are prescribed antibiotics to deal with bacterial infections, and, though antibiotics are incredibly effective against many issues, they also come with their own list of potential issues.
 As an example, if used in a higher dose or for longer than recommended, antibiotics can result in the development of bacteria that are stronger and more difficult to eliminate.
 And, as you may have guessed, antibiotics can interact poorly with other medicines that you might be used to taking.
 Here we will explore the potential issues you might incur when mixing marijuana with antibiotics.

 Safety issues with mixing antibiotics with cannabis?